-Applicants must have completed residency training in one of these fields: obstetrics and gynecology, urology, or general surgery.
+Applicants must have completed residency training in one of these fields: obstetrics and gynecology or general surgery.
 Having trained at a board-approved program is an asset but not a requirement.
-Foreign medical graduates with equivalent qualifications are also eligible to apply provided they have completed all three of the USMLE examinations and be visa- eligible.
+Foreign medical graduates with equivalent qualifications are also eligible to apply provided they are visa- eligible.

 Number of Positions